truchas/truchas/src/2d-truchas/heat_transfer/test/README.md

 directory.
 They share the material and mesh fixture in `support/` and run in both serial and four-process configurations.

 The JSON-driven integration tests are organized by problem.
-Each case owns an `input.json` and a short `test.py` checker:
+Most cases own an `input.json` and a short `test.py` checker.
+The `linear` case contains explicitly named quad and triangle x- and y-directed variants.

-- `uniform`, `linear`, `source`, and `nonlinear` test single-material conduction and source behavior;
+- `uniform`, `linear` (x- and y-directed cases), `source`, and `nonlinear` test single-material conduction and source behavior;
 - `multimaterial_uniform`, `multimaterial_source`,
   `multimaterial_mixed_source`, and `multimaterial_mixed_tri_source` test
   material properties and mixed cells;